-Special Education prepares individuals to work as teachers for students with mild moderate disabilities and prepare them for licensure as a Special Education: Academic and Behavioral Strategist teacher.
+The program prepares students to work as special education teachers for students with mild to moderate disabilities and for licensure as a Special Education: Academic and Behavioral Strategist teacher.

 This program aligns with the Minnesota State Special Education: ABS Transfer Pathway.

 |Program||Locations||Major / Total Credits|

 |Special Education Academic and Behavioral Strategist BS||BS - Bachelor of Science||